harness/developer-hub/release-notes/self-managed-enterprise-edition.md

    The issue is fixed by adding logic to render clickable links within the text.
 If any URLs or hyperlinks are present in the approval message they are converted to clickable links.

-- Github release trigger were not working as expected because UI didn't show the Conditions(CDS-87647, ZD-55832)
+- Github release trigger were not working as expected because UI didn't show the Conditions (CDS-87647, ZD-55832)

    The issue is fixed now.

-- Http step with mtls not working due to exception caused during delegate capability check for the step(CDS-87547,ZD-55531)
+- Http step with mtls not working due to exception caused during delegate capability check for the step (CDS-87547, ZD-55531)

    The issue is fixed now.